dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

    - [Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop](#Introduction-to-Package-Cross-Section-Modeling-in-ANSYS-Electronics-Desktop)
    - [Creating the Die and Substrate in AEDT](#Creating-the-Die-and-Substrate-in-AEDT)
    - Adding Die Attach Material and Bond Pads
+   - Wire Bond Creation and Material Assignment
+   - Applying Mold Compound and Finalizing the Package Model

 ## Packaging Evolution: From Basics to 3D Integration
 ## Introduction to Semiconductor Packaging and Industry Overview